 In section 12 of the Standard Contract there are a number of paragraphs, as set out below, addressing responsibility for losses and shortages.
-These paragraphs are at the heart of all of the cases being considered in the mediation process.
+These paragraphs are at the heart of nearly all of the cases being considered.

 d) Section 12, paragraph 12: